New Patients (972) 666-1594

 How long will a dental implant last?

 If cared for properly, dental implants can last forty years to a lifetime.
-It’s important to consistently brush, floss, and follow treatment recommendations given to you by your dentist.
+Consistently brush and floss, and follow treatment recommendations given by our dentist.
 Your genetic history, oral hygiene habits, and diet influence how long dental implants last.

 Will insurance cover my dental implants?

 Most dental insurance companies do not cover the surgical placement of the implant.
-You will need to contact your dental insurance provider to see how much of the dental implant procedure they will cover.
+You must contact your dental insurance provider to see how much of the dental implant procedure they will cover.

 What is the best age for dental implants?